owlbarn/tutorial/book/algodiff/README.md

 ### Gradient

 As we have introduced in [@eq:algodiff:grad], gradient generalise derivatives to multivariate functions.
-Therefore, for a function that accept a vector (where each element is a variable), and returns a scalar, we can use the `grad` function to find it gradient at a point.
+Therefore, for a function that accepts a vector (where each element is a variable), and returns a scalar, we can use the `grad` function to find it gradient at a point.
 Imagine a 3D surface.
 At each points on this surface, a gradient consists of three element that each represents the derivative along the x, y or z axis.
 This vector shows the direction and magnitude of maximum change of a multivariate function.

 One important application of gradient is the *gradient descent*, a widely used technique to find minimum values on a function.
 The basic idea is that, at any point on the surface, we calculate the gradient to find the current direction of maximal change at this point, and move the point along this direction by a small step, and then repeat this process until the point cannot be further moved.
-We will talk about it in detail in the Regression an Optimisation chapters in our book.
+We will talk about it in detail in the Regression and Optimisation chapters in our book.

 As an example, we calculate the gradient of a physical function.
 The fourth chapter of [@feynman1964feynman] describes an electronic fields.
 It consists two point charges, `+q` and `-q`, separated by the distance $d$.
 The z axis goes through the charges, and the origin is set to halfway between these two charges.